Exploration and Incentivizing Participation in Randomized Trials: Heterogeneous agents

-We now consider the general case of heterogeneous agents, with multiple public and private types.
-Note that without private types (formally, $|\subtypes|=1$), the BIC condition vanishes, and the public types are not bound to one another by the BIR condition alone.
+We obtain matching upper and lower bounds like in \pref{sec:single}, but with more technicalities and new benchmark, mechanism, and analysis.
+This novelty is necessitated by the presence of multiple private types and the BIC condition which binds the types together.
+Indeed, without private types (formally, $|\subtypes|=1$), the BIC condition vanishes, and the public types are not bound to one another by the BIR condition alone.
 Then one can treat each public type separately, and use the mechanism from \cref{sec:single} tailored to this type.
-The presence of multiple private types is what necessitates a new analysis.

-We obtain matching upper and lower bounds like in the previous section, albeit with more technicalities.
-Our bounds are expressed in terms of the following benchmark: This benchmark generalizes \eqref{eq:bench-single-generic}, taking the $\max$ over all types inside the expression.
+\xhdr{Benchmark.} Our bounds are expressed in terms of the following benchmark: